 It is essential to look at the trajectory of the child's growth curve.
 Typically, infants and children stay within one or two growth percentile channels, which is due to the control that genetics exert over body size.
 A growth channel is the area between the percentile lines.
 A normal exception occurs during the first two years of life.
 For full term infants, size at birth reflects the influence of the uterine environment.
 Term infants typically lose 5% to 10% of their birth weight but regain the weight within 2 weeks.
-Size at age 2 years correlates with mean parental height, reflecting the influence of genes.
-Therefore, from birth through 18 months, small infants will often shift percentiles upward toward their parents' mean percentile, and large infants will shift downwards (6).
-Tanner's height prediction formula can be used to calculate the estimated adult height by taking the mid-parental height (mother's height + father's height, divided by 2), and adding 6.5 cm for males, and subtracting 6.5 cm for females, with a range of 2 standard deviations (one standard deviation is about 5 cm) (8).
-Another way of estimating adult height is to double the height at 24 months of age for boys, and double the height at 18 months of age for girls.
-Growth is influenced by many factors, including nutrition, chronic disease, etc., therefore, this formula is based purely on genetic potential.
+Size at age 2 years correlates with mean parental height, reflecting the influence of genetics.
+Therefore, from birth through 18 months, small infants will often shift percentiles upward toward their parents' mean percentile, and large infants will shift downwards (4).
+Tanner's height prediction formula can be used to calculate the estimated adult height by taking the mid-parental height (mother's height + father's height, divided by 2), and adding 6.5 cm for males, and subtracting 6.5 cm for females, with a range of 2 standard deviations (one standard deviation is about 5 cm) (6).
+Another way of estimating adult height is to double the height at 24 months of age for boys and double the height at 18 months of age for girls.
+Growth is influenced by many factors (nutrition, chronic disease, etc.).
+Therefore, this formula is based purely on genetic potential.

 When curves are outside the percentile ranges of the chart, it is useful to mention the age at which the growth parameter is at its median value (50th percentile).
-For example, if a 10 year old female weighs 18 kg, this weight is below the 5th percentile for a 10 year old; and, it is at the 50th percentile for a 5 year old.
+For example, if a 10-year-old female weighs 18 kg, this weight is below the 5th percentile for a 10-year-old but is at the 50th percentile for a 5-year-old.
 One could state that her weight age is 5 years, which is a better quantitative description of the growth abnormality.